6 Hygiene Tips for Bed Bound Seniors

 But when someone is bedridden, their bedding will likely need to be changed more often.

-You might be surprised at how quickly bed linens can accumulate sweat, dead skin cells, hair, and crumbs from food.
+You might be surprised at how quickly bed linens can accumulate sweat, dead skin cells, hair, and food crumbs.

 To keep teeth and gums healthy, help your older adult clean their mouth after each meal.

-If possible, floss and rinse twice a day to ensure you’re getting rid of any trapped food particles.
+If possible, floss and rinse twice daily to ensure you're getting rid of any trapped food particles.

 A messy environment can also be a hygiene risk.

 Excessive dust can cause breathing difficulties, sneezing, itching, and throat discomfort.
-And unfinished food can attract household pests.
+Unfinished food can also attract household pests.

-Lastly, clutter can have a negative impact on someone’s mental and emotional well-being.
+Lastly, clutter can hurt someone’s mental and emotional well-being.

 Do your best to get plenty of natural light into the room and regularly open the windows when possible to keep the air fresh.

-By keeping your older adult and their room fresh and clean, you’re doing a lot more than safeguarding their physical health.
-You’re also taking an important step in helping them feel good, too.
+By keeping your older adult and their room fresh and clean, you do much more than safeguard their physical health.
+You're also taking an essential step in helping them feel good.

 Recommended for you:

-Guest contributor: Aaron Goldsmith is the owner of Transfer Master.
-Transfer Master has built electric adjustable hospital beds for the home and medical facility since 1993.
-He started with a simple goal that hospital beds should allow wheelchair users to transfer independently in and out of bed.
-25 years later, their customers are still at the center of everything they do.
+Guest contributor: Aaron Goldsmith owns Transfer Master, which has been building electric adjustable hospital beds for the home and medical facility since 1993.
+He started with the simple goal that hospital beds should allow wheelchair users to transfer independently in and out of bed.
+Twenty-five years later, their customers are still at the center of everything they do.

 Gayle